TCIFF 2013 “LOVE.MESSAGE.ACTION”

 Social justice through film, faith & forum.

-TCIFF will be hosting a two-day film festival, downtown Toronto, presenting compelling screenings, workshops, networking events, exhibitors, awards presentation and receptions.
+TCIFF will be hosting a three-day film festival, downtown Toronto, presenting compelling screenings, workshops, networking events, exhibitors, awards presentation and receptions.

 TCIFF 2013 LOVE.MESSAGE.ACTION films will emphasize the following social injustices:

 Who will hear the cry of the hungry or the thirsty, the estranged or the homeless, the sick or the naked and the imprisoned and left to die?
 Who will help those abroad?
 Who will stop for the one in front of you?
 We must because we can.

 35 For I was hungry and you gave Me food, I was thirsty and you gave Me something to drink, I was a stranger and you brought Me together with yourselves and welcomed and entertained and lodged Me,

 36 I was naked and you clothed Me, I was sick and you visited Me with help and ministering care, I was in prison and you came to see Me.

 TCIFF 2013 LOVE.MESSAGE.ACTION will use film and forum to:

 1) Artistically display the motivating power of love.